-Material topics Impacts Risks Fourli and opportunities for s Group Management Wellbeing a positiv environment employee e working , enhance morale and direct positive Opportunity: IRO 17 - Wellbeing Initiatives for Employees and their families Employee Wellbeing Initiatives that support the physical and mental health of the workforce.
+Material topics Impact 5 Risks Fourlis and opportunities for Group Management Wellbeing Î Impact to employees: These efforts contribute to a positive working environment, enhance employee morale and creating a direct positive impact on employee satisfaction.
+1 Opportunity: IRO 17 - Wellbeing Initiatives for Employees and their families Employee Wellbeing Initiatives that support the physical and mental health of the workforce.
 These initiatives further enhance employee's effectiveness, reduce turnover, positioning Fourlis as an employer of choice.
-The EF ZIN (Well-being) program was launched by the Sustainable Development and Social Responsibility Division in 2010, with the main objective to inform employees on health and well-being issues and to encourage them to adopt a healthier lifestyle.
-Working conditions Effective mechanisms a positive environment trust, and Opportunity: IRO 20 - Grievance Mechanisms for Workers Grievance mechanisms, such as the Code of Conduct Line and Whistleblowing System, are vital for fostering employee trust and enabling the early detection of workplace issues and wrongdoings.
+The EF ZIN (Well-being) program was launched by the Sustainable Development and Social Responsibility Division in 2010, with the main objective to inform employees on health and well- being issues and to encourage them to adopt a healthier lifestyle.
+Working conditions Î Impact to employees: Effective grievance mechanisms contribute to a positive workplace environment, enhance trust, and support a culture of ethical conduct.
+1 Opportunity: IRO 20 - Grievance Mechanisms for Workers Grievance mechanisms, such as the Code of Conduct Line and Whistleblowing System, are vital for fostering employee trust and enabling the early detection of workplace issues and wrongdoings.
 Fourlis Group maintained robust grievance mechanisms designed to ensure transparency, accountability, and employee trust.
 Key components of these mechanisms included the Code of Conduct Line and a dedicated Whistleblowing System.
-Working conditions leads to conflicts, red nployees: nent practices workplace duced trust in the burnout and ndered career Risk: IRO 23 - Recruitment Processes Bad recruitment practices that not prioritize qualifications, skills, and experience as the core criteria for hiring decisions, compromising workforce quality, potentially leading to inefficiencies, reduced productivity, and increased hiring costs in the short term.
+Working conditions Ļ Impact to employees: Poor recruitment practices leads to workplace conflicts, reduced trust in management, burnout and stress and hindered career growth. Ţ Risk: IRO 23 - Recruitment Processes Bad recruitment practices that not prioritize qualifications, skills, and experience as the core criteria for hiring decisions, compromising workforce quality, potentially leading to inefficiencies, reduced productivity, and increased hiring costs in the short term.
 Common recruiting assessment criteria at all Group's companies (to ensure equal opportunities and combat discrimination) The provision of equal opportunities for development through internal mobility and promotion processes to all Group employees Open Resourcing Policy implemented by the Group, ensures that all job openings are firstly announced to the Group's employees

-Positive impact on the environment and society or on Fourlis Group's business
+1 Positive impact on the environment and society or on Fourlis Group's business